neoforged/NeoForge/docs/SUPPORT.md

 You're most likely to get fast and valuable responses to your issues if you report them in the correct place.
 For this, you need to find the root cause of the problem.

 The most important source for this information are the log files NeoForge creates for every run of the game.
 You can find them in the `logs` subdirectory of your Minecraft game directory.
-The most important log file is `latest.log` which contains all of Forge's and any mod's output for `info` of above. `debug.log` contains all the logs in `latest.log` plus the `debug` logs for more detailed debugging.
+The most important log file is `latest.log` which contains all of NeoForge's and any mod's output for `info` of above. `debug.log` contains all the logs in `latest.log` plus the `debug` logs for more detailed debugging.

 If you're faced by a crash, consult these logs files first.
 Near the end of the log should be a section labelled 'Minecraft Crash Report', and after it, one about `a detailed walkthrough of the error, ...`.
 In these sections, you'll see a bunch of lines that look like